 In a medium saucepan combine sugar and water over medium heat.

-In a small bowl muddle, the cucumber and basil leaves with the back of a wooden spoon.
+In a small bowl muddle, the cucumber and basil leaves.

 Add to the hot syrup.

 Strain the syrup, pressing the solids through a fine-mesh strainer to release the flavors.